input-output-hk/cardano-sl/networking/notes/shelley/CommunicationPatterns.md

     The publisher will send messages (start conversations) of a type determined by the topic, to every subscriber of the topic.

+Comment: Duncan

+> It's not obvious to me if we want to independently subscribe to each topic we are interested in, or to do one subscription that says in the opening message which topics we are interested in.
+We should consider both I think and pick the best.
+>
+> Note also that we are not bound by the previous approach of having a subscription conversation that simply sits idle while publish events take place completely independently as separate individual conversations.
+If publish messages are small (individual, block headers, transactions, mpc etc) then its plausible to have these messages arrive as part of the subscription conversation itself.
+Indeed I think that would be the more traditional design.
+It's an approach we should consider.

   - It decides where to route messages according to a policy and peer classification (`NodeType`) based on a topology configuration.
     We'll get rid of this and replace it with a simple policy in which every